zopefoundation/ZEO/README.rst

   used in the server address.
-This option must be used when ``check-hostname`` is true and when a server address has no host name (localhost, or unix domain socket) or when there is more than one seerver and server hostnames differ.
+This option must be used when ``check-hostname`` is true and when a server address has no host name (localhost, or unix domain socket) or when there is more than one server and server hostnames differ.

   Using this setting implies a true value for the ``check-hostname`` setting.